SK53/indicia-docs/developing/subversion.rst

 .. note::

-  If you are not familiar with Subversion or version control in general then this might be a good time to read a primer, for example the `Subversion manual <http://svnbook.red-bean.com/>`_ contains chapters on Version Control Basics and Version Control the Subversion Way which provide a good starting point.
+  If you are not familiar with Subversion or version control in general then there are several primers available on the web, for example the `Subversion manual <http://svnbook.red-bean.com/>`_ contains chapters on Version Control Basics and Version Control the Subversion Way which provide a good starting point.